-If we scroll through the table, we should see that our quick measure formats perfectly according to our requirements.
+If we scroll through the table, we should see that our quick-measure formats are perfect according to our requirements.
 It highlighted the highest value in light blue.

 At the same time, the lowest value is highlighted in pink.

-Creating a quick measure with Quick Measures Pro can save you a considerable amount of time and effort.
+Creating a quick measure with Quick Measures Pro can save you time and effort.
 You only have to write the measure once and then use it dozens or even hundreds of times in the future by simply clicking on the columns and the parameters you want to add.

-In this tutorial, you learned how to create a quick measure that highlights the highest and lowest values in your dataset.
+In this tutorial, you have learned how to create a quick measure that highlights the highest and lowest values in your dataset.
 You can use it to conditionally format based on month, quarter, average sales, or any other variable.
-Likewise, you may tweak it further to make the formatting more aligned with your data and report.
+You may also tweak it further to make the formatting more aligned with your data and report.